The Impact of Deforestation on the Water Cycle

 Forests are extensive transpiration processors that form rain clouds.
 If trees are transpiring water vapor into the atmosphere, it forms clouds and eventually rains.
 Widespread forest destruction decreases this input of moisture, which upsets precipitation.

 These changes reach beyond specific local regions.
 Giant rainforests also release cloudy, moist air that travels long distances before losing its water in the rain, affecting precipitation patterns across the world.
 Disruptions in one place on the globe can cause unexpected drought or excessive rainfall in another.
-It shows how interconnected the Earth’s climate system is.
+It shows how interconnected the Earth’s climate system.

 Aftermath of Temperature Rises